CordeiroM17/TO-DO/Readme.md

 1. Click the "trash" button next to a task to remove it from your list.

 ### Weather Information
-- The application will automatically fetch and display the current weather information for your city when you open it.
-Of course, you need to accept it!!!
+- When you open the application, it automatically fetches and displays the current weather information for your city.
+Make sure to accept the weather permissions for accurate updates!